 There are also ways to obtain an expungement of a criminal conviction or reopen prior convictions under Wisconsin law.
 The expungement law in Wisconsin allows for only certain types of crimes to be expunged and under limited circumstances, including the age of the person at the time of conviction and the type of offense.
 Otherwise, some modification of the conviction can be sought through other post-conviction avenues, including a sentence modification.

 Rick is a respected federal and state criminal appeals lawyer with experience in bringing all of these types of appeals and post-conviction motions.
 He has been ranked by Super Lawyers ten times, most recently in 2021.
-Contact him at his offices in Madison, WI for a consultation.
+Contact him at his offices in Madison, WI for a free consultation.

 Rick Coad is an appellate lawyer who is located in Madison, Wisconsin.
 He takes post-conviction motions and direct appeals from circuit courts throughout the state, including: Dane County, WI, Columbia County, WI, Walworth County, WI, Jefferson County, WI, Sauk County, WI, Dodge County, WI, Iowa County, WI, Green County, WI, Rock County, WI, Waukesha County, WI, Fond du Lac County, Richland County, Juneau County and many others.